Tencent/ncnn/docs/how-to-use-and-FAQ/build-minimal-library.md

 cmake -DNCNN_OPENMP=OFF ..
 ```

 * Cannot use openmp multi-threading acceleration.
-If you want to run model in single thread on your target machine, it is recommended to close the option.
+If you want to run a model in single thread on your target machine, it is recommended to close the option.

 ### disable avx2 and arm82 optimized kernel